 Health Risk Limits

 Under the Groundwater Protection Act of 1989, MDH protects public health by developing and establishing Health Risk Limits (HRLs) for contaminants in drinking water.
+The page How Health-Based Values and Health Risk Limits are Calculated provides information about the water guidance development process.

 Health Risk Limits have been promulgated using the public process described in the Administrative Procedures Act (Minnesota Statutes Chapter 14).
 MDH will continue to conduct rulemaking in the future to promulgate additional HRLs.